USS Harkness (AMCU-12): World War II service

 After shakedown along the California coast, YMS-242 departed San Diego, California, 20 August 1943 for duty in the Western Pacific Ocean.
-Steaming via Pearl Harbor, she conducted mine sweeping patrols in the Marshall and Solomon islands throughout the next year.
+Steaming via Pearl Harbor, she conducted mine sweeping patrols in the Marshall and Solomon Islands throughout the next year.
 As American amphibious forces swept over the Mariannas, she swept for mines and made reconnaissance patrols during the summer and fall of 1944.
 Following the conquest of the Mariannas, she returned to Pearl Harbor 25 December before sailing to the U.S. West Coast for conversion to a surveying ship.

-After conversion by South Coast Shipyard, Newport Beach, California, she was named Harkness and reclassified AGS-12 on 24 March 1945.
+After conversion by South Coast Shipyard, Newport Beach, California, she was named Harkness in honor of Rear Admiral William Harkness and reclassified AGS-12 on 24 March 1945.
 The following month she returned to the Western Pacific where she conducted survey operations in the Marshalls and at Okinawa.

 After the end of World War II, she sailed to Japanese waters for a month of survey work.
 She returned to Guam from Nagoya, Japan, 4 January 1946; then sailed 10 January for the United States via the Marshalls and Pearl Harbor, reaching San Diego 26 February.
 She sailed 29 March for the U.S. East Coast; touched at Acapulco, Mexico, Guantanamo Bay, Cuba, and Norfolk, Virginia; and arrived New York 8 May.